-Formative pruning on the nursery is designed to produce a strong balanced leading stem capable of supporting the trees future permanent branching system.
-This permanent structure will not begin to be develountil a clear stem of between 2.5 and 3.0 metres is achieved.
-All branches below this point are temporary and will be removed some time during the trees development.
+Formative pruning on the nursery is designed to produce a strong balanced leading stem capable of supporting the future permanent branching system of the tree'

+This permanent structure will not begin to develop until a clear stem of between 2.5 and 3.0 metres is achieved.
+All branches below this point are temporary and will be removed at some time during the trees development.
 This does not apply to multi stemmed trees